data-gymnasia/courses/content/intro-statistics/content.md

 ::: .exercise
 **Exercise**
-Use the code cell below to experiment with various values of $n$, and confirm that the
+Use the code cell below to experiment with various values of $n$, and confirm that the graph usually falls inside the DKW confidence band.

 Hint: after running the cell once, you can comment out the first plot command and run the cell repeatedly to get lots of empirical CDFs to show up on the same graph.
 :::

     pre(julia-executable)
       | using Plots, Distributions, Roots
-      | pyplot()

       | n = 50
       | ϵ = find_zero(ϵ -> 2exp(-2n*ϵ^2) - 0.1, 0.05)
       | xs = range(0, 8, length=100)